 A common approach to thinking about team size is to consider the number of communication paths within teams of different sizes.
 On a 5-person team there are 10 communication paths as each person can (and should) communicate with each other person.

 That means a 6-person team will have 15 communication paths, and a 7-person team will have 21.
 The formula for this is the product of n times n-1 divided by two where n is the number of people on the team.
-Clearly, as team size grows, the overhead of all this communication can really impair productivity.
+Clearly, as team size grows, the overhead of all this communication can really impair agile teamwork and productivity.

 Larger teams also suffer from what has become known as social loafing, which was first observed in research in 1913.
 Social loafing refers to individuals putting in less effort when their work will be judged as part of a group.
 If you were ever assigned a group project back in school, you probably experienced social loafing: You, or your teammates, put less effort into the group project than you would have into a solo project.